farse028/seg3103_playground/lab3/README.md

 I got the code coverage pretty high with those new tests: 100% on Statement coverage and 95% on branch coverage.
 I could try to add more tests for 100% branch coverage but they become quite redundant at this point.

 ![Jacoco tests coverage](assets/JacocoTestCoverage.png)

+As for refractoring the code, I didn't see much that I could do.
+I encapsulated the monthName array so that it can't be accessed or modified from the outside.
+I compacted isLeapYear() into a single return statement.
+I simplified isEndOfMonth() and isThirthyDayMonth() by removing if-else statements and only having a single return statement.